-The Tallahassee-Leon County Civic Center is North Florida's Premiere Entertainment & Convention Center offering a wide variety of quality entertainment, convention and meeting facilities to the Capital City and surrounding areas.
-The Civic Center facilities hosted 656 events for a total of 772 event days.
-The fiscal year 2008-09 attendance was 470,315 patrons.
-Here is an idea of how we spent our fiscal year 2008-2009:
+The Donald L. Tucker Civic Center at Florida State University is North Florida's Premiere Entertainment & Convention Center offering a wide variety of quality entertainment, convention and meeting facilities to the Capital City and surrounding areas.
+The Civic Center facilities hosted 479 events for a total of 545 event days.
+The fiscal year 2011-2012 attendance was 396,080 patrons.
+Here is an idea of how we spent our fiscal year 2011-2012:

 The Civic Center:

 - hosted 139,214 patrons at sporting events

 - hosted 17,500 patrons at theatrical events

 - hosted 17,825 patrons at trade shows

 - hosted 65,209 patrons at musical concerts

 - hosted 4,200 patrons at religious events

 - hosted 5,585 patrons at comedy events

 - hosted 11,000 patrons at family shows